context-space/context-space/web/content/blogs/Beyond-Integrations.md

 ## Why Prompt Engineering Falls Short

-LLMs are powerful—but they have amnesia.
+LLMs are certainly very powerful, but they constantly suffer from amnesia.
 Without memory, situational awareness, or external grounding, they:

-* Hallucinate facts
+- Hallucinate facts
-* Lose track of user preferences
+- Lose track of user preferences
-* Repeat themselves
+- Repeat themselves
-* Fail in long-term interactions
+- Fail in longer interactions

-These aren't model failures — they’re **context failures**.
+These aren't model failures, they’re **context failures**.

 As systems grow more complex, context becomes the bottleneck.
-Reliable AI agents need dynamic access to the *right* information — not just well-crafted prompts.
+Reliable AI agents need dynamic access to the *right* information, not just well-crafted prompts.

 ## Our Belief: Context Engineering Starts with MCP + Integrations